-Those confounding election questions answered
+The non Americans' guide to US elections (Handy for citizens, too)

 - The goal is to get to 270, which is just over half of 538.

-Because of this wacky system, a candidate can get ZERO votes in THIRTY NINE states and DC and still win the presidency.
+Because of this wacky system, a candidate can get ZERO votes in THIRTY-NINE states and DC and still win the presidency.

 Has anyone ever lost the popular vote and still become president?